mriot/diarium-app/README.md

 ## General

 - Add CMD flag/env to skip login
-- Flush all when logging out
+- Flush all data when logging out
 - (Re)moving DB while logged in
   - Check for DB on every backend OP?
   - Handle errors properly (show user a message that action x could not be completed)
-- Open App centered with a specific width and height
-  - On successful login -> resize window to fit screen
 - Navigation while in edit mode
   - Find out what happens
     - Try to fool-proof (error handling)